flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

    - *(Removed `OnCharactersExtracted` and `OnParsingComplete` events)*

 2. **Character Manager Events**:
-   - `CharacterManager.OnInitializationComplete`: Signals `CharacterManager` has finished its internal setup (creating/warming up LLMCharacters).
+   - `CharacterManager.OnInitializationComplete`: Signals `CharacterManager` has finished its internal setup (creating LLMCharacters and loading templates).
 Triggered at the end of its `TwoPhaseInitialization` coroutine.

 3. **UI Events**:
    - Standard Unity UI events (Button.onClick, InputField.onSubmit)